Stratio/genai-examples/README.md

 This repository provides some simple examples of GenAI chains focused on a specific task.
 There are four basic chains that you can use as a starting point to create your own chains:
+ # TODO: Add the links to the chains once merged
 * [Basic Actor Chain](genai-chain-examples/README.md): Examples of a chain where the user implementas a basic actor and invoke it.
 * [Stratio Virtualizer Chain](genai-chain-docs/README.md): Example of a GenAI chain that connects to the Stratio Virtualizer service to perform a query.
 * [Opensearch Chain](genai-chain-docs/README.md): Example of a GenAI chain that connects to Opensearch service and processes the result of a search.